Skip to content

 New Hampshire Paycheck Calculator (2026)

-New Hampshire has never taxed earned wages, and its old tax on interest and dividends has now been fully repealed — so for a paycheck, only federal income tax and FICA apply.
+New Hampshire has never taxed earned wages, and its old tax on interest and dividends has now been fully repealed.
+For a paycheck, only federal income tax and FICA apply.
 The state also has no general sales tax.
-Enter your pay to see your take-home.

 $